William E. Dyess: Death and legacy

 Promoted to lieutenant colonel, Dyess was assigned to fly P-38 Lightnings in preparation for a return to combat.
 On December 22, 1943, his aircraft, P-38G-10-LO Lightning, 42-13441, of the 337th Fighter Squadron, 329d Fighter Group, lost an engine caused by a fire on take-off from Grand Central Airport.
-Dyess had a chance to abandon his troubled aircraft, but was flying over a heavily populated area and did not want to be responsible for any civilian casualties.
-He remained in his stricken P-38 and died while guiding it onto a vacant lot.
+Dyess had a chance to bail out of his troubled aircraft, but was flying over a heavily populated area and did not want to be responsible for any civilian casualties.
+He remained in his stricken P-38, attempting to land it in a vacant lot, and died when the aircraft crashed.

 He is buried in Albany Cemetery in Albany, Texas.

 Almost one month after his death, the Chicago Tribune finally received permission from government censorship offices to release the deceased aviator's story on January 28, 1944.
 The story ran in serial form for several weeks and was picked up by over 100 American newspapers.
 According to Leavelle, it was the biggest story of the war since Pearl Harbor.
 Published in book form in 1944, The Dyess Story (later retitled Bataan Death March) became a bestseller.

 Among other commendations, Dyess received the Distinguished Flying Cross twice and Distinguished Service Cross also twice.
-In 1957, Abilene Army Airfield was renamed Dyess Air Force Base in his honor and in 2006, a replica of Dyess’ beloved P-40 Warhawk, named "Kibosh", was installed at the front gate of the base in his memory.
+In 1957, Abilene Army Airfield was renamed Dyess Air Force Base in his honor and in 2006, a replica of Dyess' beloved P-40 Warhawk, named "Kibosh", was installed at the front gate of the base in his memory.
 His personal papers are archived at Maxwell Air Force Base in Alabama and the special collections archive at Texas Tech University in Lubbock, Texas.

+In 2024, Lt.
+Col Dyess was chosen as the exemplar for United States Air Force Academy Class of 2027.